 Zendesk schedules are an important way to automatically manage when you offer your Chat and Talk services.
-Outside of those schedules, whether it is a public holiday or outside business hours, those channels will no longer be offered.
+Outside of the working day, whether it is a public holiday or outside business hours, you can control your channel availability automatically.

 The other crucial area that schedules come into play are Service Level Agreements (SLAs).
-If your SLAs only run during business hours, then then schedules can be used to automatically stop the clock, and restart on the next day.
+If you provide service during business hours, then stop your SLA clocks automatically and restart the next day so that your Service Target reporting remains in tip-top shape.
 See Creating Schedules with no holidays (Professional & Enterprise) for more information.